preminstrel/preminstrel/README.md

 - 👋 Hi, I’m @preminstrel
-- 👀 I’m interested in CS
+- 👀 I’m interested in CV
 - 🌱 I’m currently learning in SEU
 - 💞️ I’m looking to collaborate on CS/AI
 - 📫 How to reach me preminstrel@gmail.com